7 Debt Investment Options Which Give Decent Returns in India – 2023

 In comparison, debt is borrowed capital that businesses use for growth.
 Debt instruments pay interest and the principal amount at the time of maturity.
 But you can attain interest monthly or quarterly as well.

-Companies and governments often issue bonds for raising capital.
-Bonds investment may or may not be risk-free.
+Companies and governments often issue bonds to raise capital.
+Bond investment may or may not be risk-free.
 Debt instruments are ideal for investors looking for safer options.
-Because when a company defaults, debt investors are repaid on priority as compared to equity investors.
+Because when a company defaults, debt investors are repaid on priority compared to equity investors.

 7 Debt Investment Options With Good Returns